vhaefeli/42_transcendence/README.md

 It was a rewarding and fun experience and we really learned a LOT.

-If you want to test go on https://cloud.davifarhi.ch/ but ask a friend to go in the same time. it's difficulte to chat and play if you are alone on the webApp.
+[Check out our website here](https://cloud.davifarhi.ch/) and ask a friend to come with you. it's difficult to chat and play if you are alone on the webApp.
 You will first have to create a user (the right button).
 Enjoy!
-PS: as the webApp ist'n on 42Network, the 42Login will not work.

 ![Capture d’écran 2023-08-16 à 13 16 50](https://github.com/vhaefeli/42_transcendence/assets/86975016/01012f37-d717-4be8-9a26-41be3929ddbd)